muziejus/javascripting-english-major/4-functions.md

    &times; 3) &times; 2) &times; 1)
 3. **break** and return `result`: 120.

-Functions are powerful things, as we can see, and we’ll be seeing a lot more from them over the rest of this course.
+Functions are powerful things, as we can see.
+And though ultimately, the goals of this course are not to write code that is as modular as the use of functions would make possible, you will still be typing the word `function` a lot.

 </section>
 <section id="exercises">